-Comprehensive Examination: Academic competence is also assessed through taking the comprehensive exam, the Counselor Preparation Comprehensive Examination (CPCE Exam), and obtaining a score that is above the national average (in 2019 - 84.72 or above).
-Any student not obtaining a score of 84.72 is provided two opportunities to retake the exam.
+Comprehensive Examination: Academic competence is also assessed through taking the comprehensive exam, the Counselor Preparation Comprehensive Examination (CPCE Exam), and obtaining a score that is above the national average (in 2021 - 88.10 or above).
+Any student not obtaining the national average is provided two opportunities to retake the exam.
 The student meets with the program director and discusses a study plan and retake of the exam.
 After two attempts at passing the CPCE, there is an alternate oral exam that is offered.
 The student is then required to form a three-member committee of which includes program director and one other CCP faculty member.
 The program then considers changing the CPCE exam to an oral exam.
 Failure to pass the oral exam after the three attempts of the CPCE is grounds for program dismissal for not meeting the minimum CMHC academic standards.